-- The Bank of Mozambique should not mandate interoperability, given that the market has not yet reached maturity in the country.
+- 1. The Bank of Mozambique should not mandate interoperability, given that the market has not yet reached maturity in Mozambique.
 Instead, it should lay out clear 'rules of the game' and try to establish the right balance between financial oversight and the facilitation of transactions. - 2.
-The Bank of Mozambique should also be flexible and ready to adapt to future innovations and revealed demand for specific combinations of services, such as interoperability between mobile money operators and banks.
+The Bank of Mozambique should also be flexible and ready to adapt to future innovations and revealed demand for specific combinations of services, such as interoperability between mobile money operators and banks. - 3.
+Specific interventions aimed at gender empowerment should emphasize the importance of providing basic business management training and financial literacy instrument to promote successful female self-employment.